VOLTTRON/openeis/documentation/developer_doc/configuration_file.md

 The `inputs` section identifies the data to use when running the application.
 The keys correspond to the keys in the dictionary returned by an application's `required_input()` method.

+For example in the file above, the input has something representing at path to the required sensor input.
+The path is always `site/building/SensorName`.

 *TODO: Add a section documenting means of forming a valid configuration file based on information that can be extracted from the GUI.*